When Our Wellbeing Is Challenged, Less Is More

 Less is more, ask me how!

 If you believe your organisation is struggling with emotional engagement, we have developed CARI: the worlds first engagement survey measuring both cognitive and emotional responses, giving you an insight into whats really going on with your employees.

-You can learn more about techniques to reduce stress, anxiety and depression for you and your organisation on our 1 day Introduction to NeuChem: Neuroscience and Coaching course.
+You can learn more about techniques to reduce stress, anxiety and depression for you and your organisation on our 1 day event: Experience the Power of Neuroscience

-Stuart Paviour: Business Psychologist and NeuChem® Coach at the Maria Paviour Company
+Get in touch: Stuart Paviour, Business Psychologist and NeuChem® Coach at the Maria Paviour Company